lexibank/mixtecansubgrouping/README.md

 If you use these data please cite
 - the original source
-  > Auderset, Sandra, Simon J. Greehnhill, Christian T. DiCanio, Eric W. Campbell.
+  > Auderset, Sandra, Simon J. Greenhill, Christian T. DiCanio, Eric W. Campbell.
 (2023) "Subgrouping in a `dialect continuum': A Bayesian phylogenetic analysis of the Mixtecan language family".
 Journal of Language Evolution 8 (1).
 33–-63.
 DOI: https://doi.org/10.1093/jole/lzad004.
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description